 San Domenico Hotel, Hotel in Taormina, Sicily, Italy

-The building originated as a Dominican monastery in the 15th century but was converted into a hotel in 1896 by the Rosso family.
-During World War II, it served as the residence of German Field Marshal Albert Kesselring, becoming a significant location during the war years.
+The building was founded as a Dominican monastery in the 15th century and was converted into a hotel in 1896 by the Rosso family.
+During World War II, it served as the headquarters of German Field Marshal Albert Kesselring.

 The building carries the name of Saint Dominic, reflecting the religious roots embedded in its structure.
 Today, visitors experience it as a place where monastic heritage and contemporary hospitality coexist, with the layered history visible in every corridor and room.